 Program #1: Social Security Disability Insurance (SSDI)

 The Social Security Administration (SSA) manages a federal benefits program called SSDI.
-However, SSDI doesn’t cover temporary disabilities lasting less than 12 months (i.e., pregnancy, knee replacement surgery, etc.).
-Below, we’ll answer some typical questions people ask when applying for SSDI benefits.
+However, SSDI doesn’t cover short-term disabilities lasting less than 12 months (i.e., pregnancy, knee surgery, etc.).
+Below, we’ll answer some typical questions people ask when filing for SSDI benefits.

 1. How Can I Tell If I’m Eligible for SSDI?

-Here’s how to tell whether you’re eligible for Michigan disability benefits through the SSDI program before you apply:
+Here’s how to tell if you may qualify for Michigan disability benefits through the SSDI program:

-- Have you worked 5 in the last 10 years full-time at jobs that deducted FICA taxes from every paycheck?
-This is the first step in qualifying for Michigan disability payments through the SSDI program.
-Employees that don’t normally pay FICA taxes include teachers, firefighters, police officers, truck drivers, bartenders or restaurant workers.
+• Have you worked 5 in the last 10 years while paying FICA payroll taxes?
+This is the first step towards getting income through the SSDI program.
+Employees that don’t normally pay FICA taxes include teachers, firefighters, police officers, truck drivers, bartenders, or restaurant workers.
 Anyone who stopped working more than five years ago also won’t qualify for SSDI.
 That’s because SSDI is a federal disability insurance policy.
-Once you stop paying your insurance premium through your FICA taxes, then that coverage automatically lapses.
+Once you stop paying into Social Security, then that coverage automatically lapses.

-- Are you at least 18, but younger than full retirement age and not currently receiving any Social Security benefits?
-SSDI is designed to help working-age Americans unable to work specifically due to mentally or physically disabling conditions.
-Once you reach your FRA, Michigan disability payments through the SSDI program automatically convert into Social Security retirement checks.
-Read this to learn why federal law prevents anyone from double-dipping on Social Security payments.
+• Are you at least 18, but younger than 67 and not currently getting other Social Security benefits?
+SSDI is designed to help those unable to work specifically due to mentally or physically disabling health problems.
+Once you turn 67, Michigan disability payments through the SSDI program automatically convert into Social Security retirement checks.
+Read this to learn why federal law prevents anyone from drawing two Social Security payments on the same work record.

 If you answered “yes” to these three questions, then apply for Michigan disability benefits through the SSDI program.